 Saving seeds from vegetables that are cross pollinated by insects is harder due to the risk of cross pollination producing seeds that are not true to type.
 But there are some things you can do to reduce that risk.
 They are :-

-• PRACTICE ON TRACK SEED SAVING
+- PRACTICE ON TRACK SEED SAVING

-Which is keeping saved seeds when they produce the same plants as the parent plants but discarding them as soon as they show clear signs of genetic drift.
+Which is keeping saved seeds when they produce the same plants as the parent plants but discarding them as soon as they show clear signs of genetic drift. - SAVE SEEDS NO MORE THAN THREE TIMES

 Every generation of seeds that you save yourself increases the risk of cross pollination genetic contamination.
-Seeds rarely get beyond three generations before that contamination significantly changes the characteristics of seeds’ plants.
+Seeds rarely get beyond three generations before that contamination significantly changes the characteristics of seeds. - USE A BATCH OF GOOD SAVED SEEDS UNTIL THE END OF THEIR USE BY DATE

 Once you have saved cross pollinated seeds that are true to type use those seeds each year until they are nearing their use by storage date.
 There is no need to save seeds from that variety every year.
-This is a good practice regardless of the cross pollination risk as, when saving seeds, you usually get enough seeds to last several years.
+This is a good practice regardless of the cross pollination risk as, when saving seeds, you usually get enough seeds to last several years. - LIMIT THE NUMBER OF VARIETIES THAT YOU GROW

 The fewer varieties of a vegetable that you grow the less chance of cross pollination between the varieties.
+PLANT VEGETABLES OF THE SAME VARIETY CLOSE TO EACH OTHER

 That way when a bee (the most common form of insect cross pollination) transports pollen from one plant to another it is more likely to be cross pollinating plants of the same variety.
 Grouping varieties together works particularly well with vegetables that both self and cross pollinate, such as capsicum, chilli, and eggplant.

-There are more sophisticated techniques for saving seeds that are cross pollinated by insects, such as covering plants or induvial flowers with insect proof netting and hand pollinating, but I have little experience in these practices.
+There are more sophisticated techniques for saving seeds that are cross pollinated by insects, such as covering plants or individual flowers with insect proof netting and hand pollinating, but I have little experience in these practices.

 Cross pollination examples